Bauer-Group-Delft/binding/README.md

 └── README.md
 ```
 ## License
-Distributed under the X License.
+Distributed under the CC BY 4.0 License.
 See `LICENSE.md for more information.

 ## Contact
 For any questions or inquiries, please contact Marianne Bauer (m.s.bauer@tudelft.nl)